A list of questions and answers specifically for parents and families of our students

 In addition to FOCUS, your son or daughter can schedule a time to meet with a Career

-Coach to discuss the variety of ways he or she can explore majors at UNH.
+Coach to discuss the variety of ways he or she can explore majors at the University

 Q: What type of connections to local and regional employers does the University have?